Prevent disasters

 Routine maintenance (cleaning between guests, checking basics) happens after every checkout.
 Monthly tasks include HVAC filters, testing alarms, inspecting high-use items like coffee makers and door locks.
 Quarterly deep maintenance covers HVAC servicing, deep-cleaning carpets and upholstery, checking caulking and seals, and seasonal prep (winterizing pipes, AC tune-ups).
 Annual tasks include appliance servicing, repainting touch-ups, and replacing worn linens or furniture.
 The scheduler auto-generates this cadence based on your property type and booking frequency.

-Yes, dramatically.
-Preventive maintenance costs about $200-500/month for a typical 3-bedroom STR (cleaning supplies, filters, minor repairs, vendor check-ins), while reactive maintenance averages $1,500-3,000/month once you factor in emergency callouts, guest refunds, lost bookings during repairs, and bad reviews that hurt future revenue.
+Yes, typically by a wide margin.
+For a 3-bedroom STR in a moderate climate, preventive maintenance often runs $200-500/month (cleaning supplies, filters, minor repairs, vendor check-ins), while reactive maintenance averages $1,500-3,000/month once you factor in emergency callouts, guest refunds, lost bookings during repairs, and bad reviews that hurt future revenue.
+Costs scale with property age, climate harshness, and region — older properties in extreme climates (snow, coastal salt, desert heat) can easily exceed these ranges.
 For example, a $150 quarterly HVAC service prevents a mid-summer breakdown that costs $500 in emergency repairs plus $2,000 in refunded bookings plus long-term damage from a 2-star "AC didn't work" review.
 The calculator shows your ROI on scheduled maintenance vs. reactive costs.

 Yes, that's the whole point of the tool.
 You input your booking calendar and it suggests maintenance windows during gaps (2+ day openings between guests) or during intentional blocks you set aside monthly.
 For example, if you have a 3-day gap between checkout Tuesday and check-in Friday, the tool flags that for quarterly deep-cleaning or HVAC service.
 Most hosts block one 2-3 day period per month specifically for maintenance, which costs less in lost revenue than dealing with mid-booking emergencies.
 The tool also sends vendor reminders 7 days before the scheduled window.